-These are the best practice recommendations for ensuring the greatest chance of problem-free operation for the stored fuel used by governments & municipalities.
+These are the best practice recommendations for hospitals and health care stored fuel, for the greatest chance of problem-free operation over the long term.

 If you don't feel confident handling these steps yourself, consider partnering with a professional like Bell Fuel & Tank Services.